 To apply this, pair employees with mentors during onboarding or career transitions and provide structure for check-ins.
 Effective mentorship fosters loyalty and accelerates development.

-7. Competitive Pay and Benefits
+7. Provide Competitive Pay and Benefits

 Competitive compensation demonstrates that the company values employee contributions.
 It’s a key factor in both attraction and retention.